armory/minnaker/readme.md

   * If the private IP address has changed:
     * Update `/etc/spinnaker/.hal/private_ip` with the new private IP address
     * Update the kubeconfigs at `/etc/spinnaker/.kube/config` and `/etc/spinnaker/.hal/.secret/kubeconfig-spinnaker-sa` with the new private IP address (in the `.clusters.cluster.server` field)
-  * Run `hal deploy apply`
+  * After you update the IP address, run `hal deploy apply`

 * Certificate support isn't yet documented.
-Many ways to achieve this:
+There are several ways to achieve this:
-  * Using actual cert files, create certs that Traefik can use in the ingress definition(s)
+  * Using actual cert files: create certs that Traefik can use in the ingress definition(s)
-  * Using ACM or equivalent, put a certificate in front of the instance and change the overrides
+  * Using ACM or equivalent: put a certificate in front of the instance and change the overrides
   * Either way, you *must* use certificates that your browser will trust that match your DNS name (your browser may not prompt to trust the untrusted API certificate)

 * If you need to get the password again, you can see the generated password in `/etc/spinnaker/.hal/.secret/spinnaker_password`: